nck974/interactive-expenses-report/README.md

 ## Settings

 The settings that could be changed like `currency` or the `report title` can be changed in the `settings.py` file.
+This is currently only supported in the non docker mode.

+## Development

+1. Create docker images:
+    1. Build the docker image with
+        ```shell
+        docker build --tag interactive-expenses-report:x.y.z .
+        ```
+    1. Create the tags:
+        ```
+        docker tag interactive-expenses-report:x.y.z nck974/interactive-expenses-report:xyz
+        docker tag interactive-expenses-report:x.y.z nck974/interactive-expenses-report:latest
+        ```
+    1. Push the images to the registry:
+        ```
+        docker push nck974/interactive-expenses-report:x.y.z
+        docker push nck974/interactive-expenses-report:latest
+        ```